-&lt;sup>2 Rohan O'Grady resigned as Chief Operating Officer - Construction & Development on 13 September 2019.
+Rohan O'Grady resigned as Chief Operating Officer - Construction & Development on 13 September 2019.
 Remuneration disclosed is for the period 1 July 2019 to 13 September 2019.

-&lt;sup>3 Annual leave payout on termination of Rohan O'Grady and relocation allowance for Mark Wilson.
+Annual leave payout on termination of Rohan O'Grady and relocation allowance for Mark Wilson.

-&lt;sup>4 40% of the FY20 STI plan to KMP is paid in cash (50% for the Managing Director) and relates to the performance during FY20.
+4 00% of the FY20 STI plan to KMP is paid in cash (50% for the Managing Director) and relates to the performance during FY20.

-&lt;sup>5 Equity component of Non-Executive Directors' (NED) remuneration.
+5 Equity component of Non-Executive Directors' (NED) remuneration.
 NED Remuneration is not linked to Company performance, however to create alignment with shareholders, Non-Executive Director fees continue to be paid 50% in cash and 50% in Company shares.